Iain Hesford

-Iain Hesford (4 March 1960 – 18 November 2014) was an English professional footballer.
-He played as a goalkeeper for teams including Blackpool, Eastern, Sunderland and South China.
+Iain Hesford (4 March 1960 – 18 November 2014) was an English professional footballer, who played as a goalkeeper.
+He is best known for his time at Blackpool, Sunderland, Hull City, and Maidstone United.

 Early career

 Hesford began his career at Blackpool, where he played more than 200 games and won seven caps for the England Under-21 team.
 When he made his debut, against Oldham Athletic on 20 August 1977, aged 17, he became the youngest goalkeeper ever to play for Blackpool in a League game.
 As he ran out for the second half, he offended the Latics support by flashing them a "V" sign.
 In 1983, he was signed by Sheffield Wednesday, but didn't play a single game for the Owls.
 In 1986, he moved to Sunderland, where he played for two and a half seasons, before he moved to Hull City in December 1988, in a deal that saw Tony Norman move in the opposite direction.
 He was part of the Hull side that were relegated from the old Division 2 in 1991.
 He left the club, whereupon he signed for Maidstone United, who were also struggling at the time.
 He scored the winner in a 3–2 home win for Maidstone against Hereford United on a windy day in 1991, with a massive drop-kick from his own penalty area.